oleksiikutuzov/deconz-exporter/README.md

 ```
 ## Run with Docker

-Fill in your data to the configuration in the Dockerfile, then build Docker image:
+Add your configuration to `env.list.example` file and rename it to `env.list`.
+Then build Docker image:

 ```
 docker build -t deconz-exporter .